Archduke Joseph August of Austria: World War I

-Post World War I
+Later life

-On 27 October 1918, Emperor Karl made August the "Homo Regius" of Hungary, but August asked to be released from his oath of allegiance from the Kaiser.
-He then began negotiations and appointed Graf János Hadik to build a new national government.
-However the Aster Revolution broke out on 31 October 1918, deterring his plans.
+On 27 October 1918, Emperor Charles made August the "Homo Regius" of Hungary, but August asked to be released from his oath of allegiance to the emperor.
+He then began negotiations and appointed Count János Hadik to build a new national government.
+However, the Aster Revolution broke out on 31 October 1918, deterring his plans.
 In November, the socialist Hungarian Democratic Republic was proclaimed, only to be replaced a few months later by the communist Hungarian Soviet Republic.
-This revolution was to fail: the popular August survived unharmed, and on 7 August became head of state of Hungary once again, officially as regent (Reichsverweser) for Karl.
+The revolution failed; the popular Joseph August survived unharmed; and on 6 August, he became head of state of Hungary once again, officially as regent (Reichsverweser) for Charles.
 He appointed István Friedrich as Prime Minister.
-When it became apparent that the Allies would not recognize a Habsburg as Hungary's head of state, the archduke was forced to resign on 23 August 1919.
+When it became apparent that the Allies would not recognise a Habsburg as Hungary's head of state, Joseph August was forced to resign on 23 August 1919.

 In 1920 the Archduke became the first knight of the Hungarian Order of Vitéz, in 1927 he became a member of the newly re-established House of Magnates.
-He later became an honorary member of the Hungarian Academy of Sciences and was its president from 1936-1944.
-He fled Hungary for the United States in 1944 but later returned to Germany.
-He died in 1962 at Rain near Straubing.
+He later became an honorary member of the Hungarian Academy of Sciences and was its president from 1936–1944.
+He fled Hungary for the United States in 1944 but later returned to West Germany.
+In 1957, at the death of the Former regent of Hungary, Miklos Horthy, he became the Captain General of the Order of Vitéz.
+He died in 1962 at Rain, near Straubing.

 Children

-His eldest son Archduke Joseph Francis of Austria had predeceased him, dying in 1957.
+His eldest son, Archduke Joseph Francis of Austria, had predeceased him, dying in 1957.

-Thus Joseph August's main heir was his eldest grandson Archduke Joseph Árpád of Austria (1933-2017), the eldest son of Joseph Francis and his wife Princess Anna of Saxony.
+Thus, Joseph August's main heir was his eldest grandson, Archduke Joseph Árpád of Austria (1933–2017), the eldest son of Joseph Francis and his wife, Princess Anna of Saxony.
 Joseph Árpád married Princess Maria of Löwenstein-Wertheim-Rosenberg, and had children in Joseph August's lifetime.
 His surviving eldest son is Archduke Joseph Karl (born 1960).

-Joseph August's granddaughter Archduchess Ilona of Austria (1927-2011) married George Alexander, Duke of Mecklenburg.
+August's granddaughter Archduchess Ilona of Austria (1927–2011) married George Alexander, Duke of Mecklenburg.
 Her son George Borwin, Duke of Mecklenburg is the current head of the House of Mecklenburg-Strelitz.